damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Software/README.md

 *The software architecture represents the repository details of all the software that is necessary for reusing and running the project.*

  ```
-Documentation of software architecture a project should provide the information including:
 1. what mininmum documentation the architectural structure should provide includes

 - Specifying the kinds of components and their sub-components of software in the format of a tree  or graph (refer to the example below)